trothr/blog/Richard/2020/20200503-joy-yesterday-and-tomorrow.md

 at Misty's church.
 Nice!

 We say "amen" a lot.
 (I know.
 Shocking, eh?)
-As I've heard other churches do, we did the honk-your-horn thing just like at Misty's church.
+As I've heard other churches do, we did the honk-your-horn thing.
+It was just like at Misty's church.
 Yessss!!!
 What joy!!!

 Yesterday I visited with a good friend from Grief Share who also lost a spouse.
 We were able to talk candidly about